The Project & FAQ

 8. How will CN continue to keep the community informed about the Project?

-- We are in the process of establishing a Community Consultation Committee to share information and consider feedback from the community.
+- We have established a Community Consultation Committee to share information and consider feedback from the community.

-- More information about the Committee, including membership and participation, is available on our Community page.
+- More information about the Committee, including membership and participation, is available on our Community Engagement page.